- What is a dab rig?

 Dab tools can be metal, glass, or ceramic, and have many shapes: scoop, spatula, pick, shovel, blade, paddle, and more.
 Pick a shape depending on the texture and consistency of the concentrate you’re dabbing—runny dabs will need more of a scoop, while thicker ones may benefit from a paddle.

-Again, dabs are sticky, so a dab mat can help keep your dabbing area clean and gunk-free—it goes under your rig or your dab container so concentrate.
+Again, dabs are sticky, so a dab mat can help keep your dabbing area clean and gunk-free—it goes under your rig or dab container.
 It’s not required but can be nice.

-Generally, you want to dab between 545-570°F, but check out our guide on dab temperatures for more info.
+Generally, you want to dab between 545-570°F, but check out our guide on dab temperatures for more specifics.

-Once your rig is set up and your dab prepared on a dab tool, you’re ready go.
+Once your rig is set up and your dab prepared on a dab tool, you’re ready to start dabbing.
 You may want to sit down if you’ve never dabbed before, it might be intense.

 - Step 1: Turn on the torch and aim the flame directly at the bottom of the nail.
 Most people heat the nail until it begins to turn red hot.